 - Club Drugs

-If you are suffering from addiction to drugs that are prescribed to you, or have mental disorders in addition to your drug addiction, be sure to ask if the facility deals with pain management or dual-diagnosis.
+If you are suffering from addiction to drugs that are prescribed to you, or have mental disorders in addition to your drug addiction, be sure to ask if the facility deals with dual-diagnosis.

 These special situations need attention and it may not be worth going to treatment unless these issues are going to be addressed.
 Treating the addiction alone may not be enough.
 Many prescription drug abusers need to continue taking these medications and cannot just be completely withdrawn from it.
 Dual-diagnosis helps to treat mental disorders that may lead to drug addiction.
 Leaving it untreated will more than likely lead to relapse.